Portfolio Lead: Commercial and Partnerships

 Senior Programme Manager

-Dr Charlotte Roberts is a Senior Programme Manager.
-She obtained her medical degree and BSc in International Health from UCL where her passion for public health and policy began.
+Charlotte obtained her medical degree and BSc in International Health from UCL where her passion for population health and policy began.
 She completed the Foundation Programme at Oxford University Hospitals in clinical areas including respiratory, infectious diseases, ENT, neurosurgery, GP and paediatrics, followed by a NHS National Medical Director’s Clinical Fellowship seconded to Public Health England.
-Most recently she was Vice President for Standardisation at the International Consortium for Health Outcomes Measurement (ICHOM) driving value based healthcare international through patient-centred outcome measurement.
-At KSS AHSN she leads the Technology Navigation team and service as well as support STP/ICSs with their clinical priorities to best serve the needs of the local population.
+Most recently she was Vice President for Standardisation at the International Consortium for Health Outcomes Measurement driving value-based healthcare international through patient-centred outcome measurement.
+At KSS AHSN she co-leads the Industry and Technology Navigation team as well as support ICSs with their clinical priorities to best serve the needs of the local population.

 Alastair provides support to our ‘Bridging the Gap’ and ‘Technology Navigation’ programmes, focusing on helping health tech companies navigate their route into the NHS.